FlexE: Mechanism reuse

 FlexE reuses many mechanisms from Ethernet.
 Much of the FlexE's functionality is achieved by adding a time-division multiplexing calendar that interacts with the existing Ethernet 64b66b mechanism, allowing bandwidth to be allocated with 5 Gbit/s granularity.
 The calendar is communicated along with the data.

 Standards-defined physical lanes

 FlexE is defined to make use of standards-defined physical lanes, namely the various forms of 25 Gbit/s Ethernet lanes.

 Efficient link aggregation

-FlexE can utilize the entire aggregated link, creating an alternative to traditional Link Aggregation (LAG) solutions, which use 70–80% of a link.
+FlexE can utilize the entire aggregated link, creating an alternative to traditional LAG solutions, which use 70–80% of a link.
 FlexE has deterministic performance, whereas IEEE 802.3ad-based or the later 802.1-based LAG does not.